// undine docs

 | Friction | Adds resistance related to contact or material motion. | Useful for thicker fluids or contact-heavy shots. |

-| Rheology enable | Enables non-Newtonian or advanced material response when available. | Disabled rheology settings are preserved but bypassed. |
+| Rheology model | Newtonian, Bingham, or Herschel-Bulkley material response. | Adds yield-stress (hold-shape) and shear-thinning/thickening.
+Disabled rheology is preserved but bypassed. |

 Supported behavior range